dwmkerr/architecture-as-code/README.md

 Other options:

 - A CLI to render a PNG of the diagram, potentially highlighting a 'diff' for a pull request.

+### Model Compilation

+A model is simply the `yaml` representation of an architecture.
+This representation is designed to be as easy as possible to be created and maintained by a human.
+Therefore, we want to provide a simple, declarative schema to define architectures.

+However, to *render* a model, we must first build an intermediate structure, which is the 'compiled model'.
+The reason that the model must be compiled is that there are elements of a model which do not have to be defined in the `yaml`, but which are still required to be rendered.
+This compiled model is built with the `compile` function.
+The compiler will:

+1. Validate that the model is syntactically and semantically correct
+2. Assign an `id` to every entity which does not have one explicitly defined
+3. Build a graph of entities, starting from an artificial `root` entity

+The following features of the compiler are not yet completed:

+1. Link entities together, for ease of traversal (e.g. child entities have a `parent` reference, parent entities have a `children` reference.
+NOTE: This brings in a small challenge which is that the compiled model cannot be serialized as a POJO, due to potential circular references.
+One simple approach to deal with this would be to unlink the model by replacing `parent` with `parentId`, `children` with `childrenIds` and so on.
+This would be straightforward to read in the serialized compiled model, and straightforward to re-link after loading the model.

 ## The CLI